Wonder Woman Historia: The Amazons: Plot

+Book One

 Antiope narrates the events leading to the creation of herself and her sister Amazons.

-Fed up with mortal women being enslaved and subjected to constant abuse, seven Greek goddesses-Hestia, Artemis, Demeter, Hecate, Aphrodite, Athena, and Queen Hera-gather on Mount Olympus to demand that all mortal men be punished for mistreating women, only for their request to be turned down by Zeus, Hera's womanizing husband and king of the Olympian gods.
+Fed up with mortal women being enslaved and subjected to constant abuse, seven Greek goddesses — Hestia, Artemis, Demeter, Hecate, Aphrodite, Athena, and Queen Hera— gather on Mount Olympus to demand that all mortal men be punished for mistreating women, only for their request to be turned down by Zeus, Hera's womanizing husband and king of the Olympian gods.

 Undeterred, the goddesses, except Hera, secretly travel to Tartarus, regrouping at the Well of the Lost, the resting place for the souls of all women murdered by men.
-Using her powers, each goddess forms a quintet of female warriors-called Amazons-from the dead women's souls.
+Using her powers, each goddess forms a quintet of female warriors — called Amazons — from the dead women's souls.
 Composed of six tribes each with its own queen and patron goddess, the thirty Amazons travel the ancient world to rescue enslaved women from male traffickers whom they kill in acts of vigilantism.
 Hera, who foresees all women's futures, warns Athena that the Amazons must not be seen during the day.

 Meanwhile, a midwife's widowed assistant named Hippolyta has been ordered to abandon an unwanted newborn girl due to the infant's father already having three other daughters.
 After giving the baby a drachma and sending her down the river, Hippolyta changes her mind, racing against the elements to reclaim the child but is unsuccessful.

 In the dead of winter, Hippolyta is held hostage by traffickers but rescued by the Amazons who leave her food, clothing, and Antiope's horse before disappearing into the night.
 Back on Olympus, Hera turns the abandoned baby's soul into a bird to spy on Hippolyta who then rides off in search of the Amazons.